fmichonneau/francoismichonneau.net/_posts/2022-10-13-import-big-csv.md

 ---
-title: "Working with large CSV files with Arrow"
+title: "How to use Arrow to work with large CSV files?"
-excerpt: "A short practical guide to load a 15 GB dataset in R and Python."
+excerpt: "A short practical guide to load a 15 GB dataset with Apache Arrow using R and Python."
 layout: "single"
 date: "2022-10-13"
 type: "post"